daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 ### RStudio

-Download the Ubuntu 18/Debian 10 Desktop version of RStudio Preview from [https://rstudio.com/products/rstudio/download/preview/](https://rstudio.com/products/rstudio/download/preview/).
+Download the Ubuntu 18/Debian 10 Desktop version (not Pro) of RStudio Preview from [https://rstudio.com/products/rstudio/download/preview/](https://rstudio.com/products/rstudio/download/preview/).
 Open the file and follow the installer instructions.

 > **Note:** There is not yet an official RStudio version for Ubuntu 20.04, so it is recommended to use the Ubuntu 18 version.
 Also note that if you select "open with" and try to open the file directly with the Ubuntu Software app instead of downloading it first, the software app might complain that the file is not supported.